Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/createkeyvault.png)

-To create a secret in the just created key vault, the user was assigned the appropriate role-based access control (RBAC) role.
+To create a secret in the newly created key vault, the user was assigned the appropriate role-based access control (RBAC) role.

 ![image](Images/rbac.png)
 ![image](Images/rbac2.png)